mozilla-services/syncstorage-rs/docs/src/introduction.md

 Google supports an in-memory Spanner emulator, which can run on your local machine for development purposes.
 You can install the emulator via the gcloud CLI or Docker by following the instructions [here](https://cloud.google.com/spanner/docs/emulator#installing_and_running_the_emulator).
 Once the emulator is running, you'll need to create a new instance and a new database.

+**Updating the emulator version:** The emulator version is pinned in two places, each marked with `SPANNER_EMULATOR_VER`:

+- `docker/docker-compose.spanner.yaml` — used for e2e/integration tests (currently pinned to a specific version to avoid ZetaSQL query engine errors; see the comment there before bumping)
+- `.github/workflows/main-workflow.yml` — used for CI unit tests

+When upgrading, update both and verify that neither the ZetaSQL issue nor any new regressions appear in CI.

 ##### Quick Setup Using prepare-spanner.sh

 The easiest way to set up a Spanner emulator database is to use the `prepare-spanner.sh` script: